 Healthier lifestyles reduce health care demands

 Health-care costs in the United States exceed those of any other nation.
-Millions of Americans are uninsured, partly because of rising premium costs, and more and more, they resort to payday loans to finance both emergency and routine medical expenses.
+Millions of Americans are uninsured, partly because of rising premium costs, and more and more, they resort to payday loans or a quick loan bad credit to finance both emergency and routine medical expenses.

 With health-care reform issues taking the political center stage, is this not a good time to step back and assess the problem from a more basic point of view?
 Is it really possible to have a healthier society and more effective medical care without, first and foremost, reducing the need and thus the demand for medical treatment?

 Broader access and lower costs do not mix